Distinguished Staff Awards honor outstanding Ohio State staff

 With a consistent focus on student access to education, Jean has helped students succeed, earn their degrees and grow as individuals.
 As a result of her efforts to increase access to statistics courses, more students graduate with the minor or complete their degrees earlier.
 Jean’s efforts have enhanced the educational experience of Ohio State students, and she is always going the extra mile to help faculty and instructors.

-Norma UnverferthNorma Unverferth
+Headshot of Norma UnverferthNorma Unverferth

 Office Associate